Ramong06/bc-project-repo/README.md

 Next changes were to add alt attributes to the img tags.

-Before every change I made I used NOTES to identy every section of the web page to make it easy to understand for someone who has never looked at code before.
+Before every change I made I used NOTES to identify every section of the web page to make it easy to understand for someone who has never looked at code before.